 - Keep clothes and hair away from naked flames – if there is a chance that you will have to lean across a candle, move it to somewhere safer.

 - Always extinguish candles before going to bed, and whenever you need to move them.

 - Outdoor candles should never be used indoors.

-- And finally, a word about fireworks: Only ever buy British Standard marked fireworks (they should have the number BS7 114 on the box); once your firework is lit, don’t return to it; and make sure children are fully supervised and wearing gloves when playing with sparklers.
+- And finally, a word about fireworks: Only ever buy Only ever buy CE or UKCA marked fireworks; once your firework is lit, don’t return to it; and make sure children are fully supervised and wearing gloves when playing with sparklers.
 Take a look at our Firework safety area for more information.